SaimShaikh/Cloud_Computing/AWS/AWS_DynamoDB_Service/AWS DynamoDB Service.md

 ### Overview

-Amazon **DynamoDB** is a fully managed NoSQL database service — combining key-value and document models.
+Amazon **DynamoDB** is a fully managed NoSQL and Serverless database service — combining key-value and document models.
 It’s built for single-digit millisecond performance at virtually unlimited scale.

 Key features: